google/WebFundamentals/src/content/en/updates/2017/09/autoplay-policy-changes.md

 Chrome's autoplay policies will change in January of 2018 and I'm here to tell you why and how this is going to affect video playback with sound.
 Spoiler
-alert: gUsers are going to love it!
+alert: users are going to love it!

 <figure>
   <a href="https://imgflip.com/i/ngd6c">